Iraneus/betamedneed/index.md

 show_call_box: false
 ---

-# Saving time and getting the medicines you need
+# For improved care delivery in the community

-On Medneed, providers see newly approved and available medicines, find and order medicines, and get medication evaluations and clinical reports to improve care delivery.
+Clinicians quickly see newly approved and available medicines, and get medication evaluations and clinical reports to achieve better outcomes.